Elnath is a bright star close to the galactic anticenter

-You know how, in August, we look toward the center of our Milky Way galaxy?
-In January and February, we do the opposite.
-In the evening, we look opposite the galaxy’s center, toward the galactic anticenter and the galaxy’s nearest outer edge.
-The star Elnath (sometimes also called Alnath) in the constellation Taurus the Bull is the closest bright star on our sky’s dome to the galactic anticenter.
-Follow the links below to learn more about the star Elnath, and about looking toward the anticenter of the Milky Way.
+On August evenings, we look toward the center of our Milky Way galaxy.
+And in January and February, we do the opposite.
+We look opposite the galaxy’s center, toward the galactic anticenter and the galaxy’s nearest outer edge.
+The star Elnath (aka Beta Tauri, and sometimes called Alnath) in the constellation Taurus the Bull is the closest bright star on our sky’s dome to the galactic anticenter.

-If you extend one end of the V, you come to the star Elnath.
+If you extend the right side of the letter V (the side that’s opposite Aldebaran), you come to the star Elnath.
 Elnath represents the Northern Horn of Taurus the Bull.
-It’s also called Beta Tauri, because it’s the second-brightest star in Taurus, after Aldebaran, the reddish star that depicts the Bull’s Eye.
+It’s the 2nd-brightest star in Taurus after Aldebaran, which represents the Bull’s bloodshot eye.

 Draw a line upward through Orion’s Belt to find Aldebaran and the V-shape group of stars outlining the Bull’s Face.
-Extend this V-shape face outward to locate the two stars marking the tips of the Bull’s horns.
+Extend the lines off the top of the V to locate the two stars marking the tips of the Bull’s horns.
 The northern and brighter horn star is Elnath.

 In the Northern Hemisphere, we see Taurus and its stars on winter evenings.
-Elnath stands opposite the sun around mid-December, at which time this star rises around sunset and sets around sunrise.
-In January and February, Elnath is already up in the east to south at sunset.
+Elnath stands opposite the sun around mid-December and thus rises around sunset and sets around sunrise.
+In January and February, Elnath is already up in the southeast at sunset.
 By June, Elnath will be lost to the sun’s glare and won’t be seen at all.
-Excepting June, however, Elnath can be seen for at least part of the night throughout the year.
+Excepting June, however, you can see Elnath for at least part of the night throughout the year.

-Elnath stands a bit north of the ecliptic – the pathway of the sun in front of the background stars.
+Elnath stands a bit north of the ecliptic, the annual pathway of the sun in front of the background stars.
 Because the moon’s path is always near the ecliptic, the moon swings close to Elnath every month.
 Generally, the moon swings to the south of Elnath.
-On occasion, the moon swings far enough north so that it occults – covers over – Elnath.
-This won’t happen again until September 7, 2023, the occultation marking the first of a series of monthly occultations that will last until April 11, 2027.
+On occasion, the moon swings far enough north that it occults – passes directly in front of – Elnath.
+We are currently in the midst of a series of occultations that will last until April 11, 2027.

-The galactic anticenter doesn’t actually lie in Elnath’s constellation, Taurus the Bull.
-Instead, it lies in a neighboring constellation Auriga the Charioteer.
+While the closest bright star to the galactic anticenter is Elnath in Taurus, the anticenter isn’t in Taurus.
+Instead, it lies in a neighboring constellation, Auriga the Charioteer.

 Elnath’s position is RA: 5h 26m 17.5s, dec: +28° 36′ 27″